chrisdhalstead/logoff-horizon-sessions-disconnected-longer-than/README.md

 # Logoff-Horizon-Sessions-Disconnected-Longer-Than
-Show and Logoff Horizon Sessions Disconnected more than hours specified.
+Show and Logoff Horizon Sessions Disconnected longer than hours specified.

 ***<u>There is no support for this tool - it is provided as-is</u>***